MokeEire/yuyutsu/src/routes/+page.md

     <img src="{mePic}" alt="Your Name" class="about-image">
     <h3>Welcome!</h3>
     <div class="about-text">
       <p>My name is Mark.
 I am a researcher, analyst, and data viz enthusiast.
-I am analyze making a better world by improving the decision-making of institutions that have the power to tackle the issues that seem daunting from the scale of an individual.</p>
+I am interested in improving the decision-making of key institutions that focus on global problems like AI policy and climate change.
+In particular, I believe insights from behavioural science can play a valuable role in identifying and improving decision-making processes and institutional structures.</p>
     </div>
     <div class="about-links">
         {#each links as { title, url, target, icon }}